nataliecardot/devconnect/README.md

 ## Notes

-To deploy to Heroku correctly, each time I deploy the app, after making and committing (plus pushing to GitHub) changes not related to the config data, I create a new branch and check it out with `git checkout -b production`, remove `config/production.json` from `.gitignore`, stage and commit (but do not push to GitHub), then run `git push heroku production:master`.
-Then, I do `git checkout master` and `git branch -d production`.
+To deploy to Heroku correctly, each time I deploy the app, after making and committing (plus pushing to GitHub) changes not related to the config data, I create a new branch and check it out with `git checkout -b production`, remove `config/production.json` from `.gitignore`, stage and commit (but do not push to GitHub), then run `git push -f heroku production:master`.
+Then, I do `git checkout master` and `git branch -D production` (`-D` is a shortcut for a force delete, and is needed because the branch `production` isn't merged).
 This allows me to push my config info to Heroku without making it publicly available in my GitHub repository.

 Dependencies: